 Departments will bill the fellow's reimbursements to the subcontract invoice.
 The invoice must include the name, salary and % of effort of any personnel and include a department general ledger which clearly identifies the expenses listed on the invoice.
 Submission details will be listed in the fully executed contracts.
-Invoices and the general ledger should be emailed to Ryan Tom, UCSF Grants Analyst, at ryan.tom@ucsf.edu; and Kimberly Bale, GloCal Deputy Director, kimberly.bale@ucsf.edu.
+Invoices and the general ledger should be emailed to Ryan Tom, UCSF Grants Analyst, at ryan.tom@ucsf.edu and Kimberly Bale, GloCal Deputy Director, kimberly.bale@ucsf.edu.

 - 2. Expenses must be posted to general ledger before payment will be considered. - 3.
-International institutions must submit a general ledger, which lists the conversion rate to US dollars. - 4.
+International institutions must submit a general ledger, which lists the conversion rate to US dollars.
+Documentation showing the source of the exchange rate must also be included. - 4.
 The prime award will reserve the right to disallow expenses that do not adhere to the NIH allowable guidelines. - 5.
-Any disallowed expenses incurred will be the responsibility of the respective fellow's Institution. - The University of California policy mandates expense reports should be submitted and approved no later than 45 days after the completion of a trip, event or reimbursement.
+Any disallowed expenses incurred will be the responsibility of the respective fellow's Institution. - 6.
+The University of California policy mandates expense reports should be submitted and approved no later than 45 days after the completion of a trip, event or reimbursement.